 In other words, the blog is doing better than it ever did and better than anything I would ever have dared to even imagine.
 And all of that is thanks to you – the readers.
 Thank you so much!!!

 After a relatively calm hurricane season, it looks like Florida will be hit by a truly extremely dangerous hurricane this week (for details please see here: https://youtu.be/0idXHMu-8N0 and here: https://youtu.be/04E7HD2cr-w).
 I am personally lucky since I leave in East-Central Florida a few miles off the Atlantic Coast (but still in the 5 day probability cone).
 For us the biggest risk is flash flooding (we had a very wet summer) from the rain, but we should not get any storm surge and our winds will probably be either tropical storm force or CAT1 hurricane.
-But the rest of the Florida Peninsula will be through into chaos with mass evacuations, power outages all over the state (Florida’s power infrastructure is totally Third World, is is beyond pathetic, really), communications down, including Internet, phone, etc. For me personally this means two things: I need make preparations for the storm and I might get disconnected.
+But the rest of the Florida Peninsula will be through into chaos with mass evacuations, power outages all over the state (Florida’s power infrastructure is totally Third World, it is beyond pathetic, really), communications down, including Internet, phone, etc. For me personally this means two things: I need make preparations for the storm and I might get disconnected.

 I will do my best to work on the blog as much as I can and for as long as I can.

 But if you don’t hear from me for a few days, I ask for your understanding: there is a lot I need to take care of right now.
 And I consider myself very lucky as the worst hit area will be the Saint-Pete-Tampa-Clearwater area where, in theory, they could get a CAT4 storm about 50 miles to their West, with a Ian slowing down its forward motion down to a crawl and pumping energy of the Gulf of Mexico and unleashing its fury against the coastline for many many hours!
-Please keep all the people in this are in your prayers, this is really an extremely bad situation for them!
+Please keep all the people in this area in your prayers, this is really an extremely bad situation for them!

 Okay, that all from me right now.
 I will try to keep you posted about the events in the Ukraine and elsewhere as soon as I have a window of time to do so.